Self Driving Cars and Auto Insurance

 By: trumbull insurance companyPublished: January 24, 2018

 Ever since the first automobile was invented by Karl Benz in 1885, despite the incredible technological advancements, one thing has always remained – human drivers.
 Now, over 136 years later, automobiles are going autonomous.
 Analysts predict the market will reach $77 billion in sales around 2035.
 This will create an entire new eco-stream of manufacturers and suppliers for this new type of self-driving vehicle.
-Self driving cars and auto insurance will greatly affect consumers in the coming years.
+Self-driving cars and auto insurance will significantly affect consumers in the coming years.

 Humans May Be Banned from Driving Cars One Day

 Some people think that because of the safety of self-driving cars, humans might one day be banned from taking the wheel.
 While that is still a few decades away, the technology is moving fast, and these automobiles will hit the market in the next few years.
 While the technology is already here, many people are still uneasy about getting in one and losing control.